sangdth/hyper-tab-icons-plus/README.md

 # Hyper Tab Icons (Plus)

-> Icons in the header tabs for the current running process in Hyper.app.
+> Improved forked version of Hyper Tab Icons from Dylan Frankland, displays icons in the header tabs for the current running process in Hyper terminal.

 #### How It Works

 Uses [fuzzaldrin][fuzzaldrin] to try to match the current tab title with the SVG icons that have been added to the repo, then displays the matched icon.
 Has the ability to map different icons and styles.

 [fuzzaldrin]: https://github.com/atom/fuzzaldrin